kimh/clojure-by-example/source/index.md

 <br>

 When you want to do similar thing to `case` but want to write your own test case rather than `=`, you can use `cond`.
-You can write different test case in each branch with `cond`.
+You can write a different test case in each branch with `cond`.

 <br>
 <br>